 One of the core features of Excel is to show the sum of numbers.
 It is widely used in different sectors.
 Summing positive numbers is fairly easy but if there are positive and negative mixed in the dataset it is quite tough to sum only positive or negative numbers separately.
 So in this article, we will show how to sum negative and positive numbers in Excel using 2 different methods.

-2 Easy Ways to Sum Negative and Positive Numbers in Excel
+How to Sum Negative and Positive Numbers in Excel: 2 Easy Ways

 1. Sum Only Positive Numbers in Excel

 All we need to do is sum all the numbers if they are above 0 value or below 0 value.
 So we can use it as a condition that we will add numbers only when they are above 0 value, or below 0 value.
 The SUMIF function does exactly that.
 It adds the numbers only when the condition is satisfied.
 The syntax of the SUMIF function is: